China Railway K3/4

 The China Railway K3/4 train is a weekly international K-series train from Beijing to Moscow via Ulaanbaatar mainly using the Trans-Siberian and Trans-Mongolian railways.

-The train started running in 1959, covering a distance of 7826km, and is the 4th longest passenger train service in the world.
+The train started running in 1959, covering a distance of 7826 km, and is the 4th longest passenger train service in the world.
 The Beijing to Moscow train (K3/003/003З) departs every Wednesday from Beijing station and takes 131 hours and 31 minutes to arrive at Moscow Yaroslavsky station, while the Moscow to Beijing train (K4/004/004З) departs every Tuesday from Moscow and takes 129 hours and 50 minutes to arrive at Beijing.

+The train was suspended as a result of the COVID-19 pandemic.
+The suspension was further extended due to the war in Ukraine.

 History

 When this train was first operated in the 1960s, most of the passengers were government officials, with there being police guarding it even in the depot, earning it the nickname "The Mystery Train of the East".
 During the Sino-Soviet split in the 1980s, as little as 20 passengers took the K3/4 train, although it continued to operate.

 After the dissolution of the Soviet Union in 1991, the train became mostly filled with businessmen and traders carrying their goods, which when combined with lack of policing at the time, caused a series of robberies now known as the Trans-Siberian train robberies.

 In 2000, China initiated its third campaign to increase the speed of its railways, the K3/4 train was sped up and renumbered from 3/4 to K3/4.
 After the 2000s, the train became mostly used by tourists instead, becoming a tourist train.

+In 2020, this train service has suspended due to COVID-19 pandemic through the three countries.

+During 25 February and 11 March, 2025, a 12-carriage K3/4 started trial run without any passengers, to prepare for a future operation resumption.
+In this trial, coaches are replaced by International 25G.